usc-isi-i2/SemanticLabelingService/README.md

 __PUT__ Add a semantic type; it if already exists remove the old one and all of its data then make the new one.

-__DELETE__ Delete all semantic types (and all of thier data) which match all of the given parameters.
+__DELETE__ Delete all semantic types (and all of their data) which match all of the given parameters.

 #####`/semantic_types/{type_id}`
 __GET__ Return all of the columns (and optionally the data in the columns) in a semantic type which match all of the given parameters.